• Skip to primary navigation

 adding beads to DIY feathers

-Even though both of the tartan feathers are made from the same piece of fabric, their colors and patterns will vary.
+Even though both tartan feathers are made from the same fabric, their colours and patterns will vary.

-This is because of the different colored threads pulled from each feather.
-The colors will depend on whether the feather was cut vertically or horizontally from the tartan/plaid fabric.
+This is because of the different coloured threads pulled from each feather.
+The colours will depend on whether the feather was cut vertically or horizontally from the tartan/plaid fabric.

 Pair of DIY feathers made from plaid